-The rear of the Product is provided with a System Select that can be used to manually select a video format.
+The rear of the camera is provided with a System Select that can be used to manually select a video format.
 This System Select is important for the video quality during video recording or streaming.
+It determines the video resolution and with this you can "enforce" the video resolution by selecting one of the numbers/letters at the back of the camera.
+After a reboot the system select will always return to the previous selected number or letter.
 See the table below for a description of the possible settings and the associated video output quality.